Tyaaa-aa/Nuxonic/README.md

 ```
 npx cap open ios
 ```
-*Alternatively you can use the provided scripts to run them together conveniently*
+*Alternatively you can use the provided scripts below to run them together conveniently (You need to add android or ios first before running thesm)*
 ```
 npm run android
 ```